 Laurie Jones is Associate Professor of Music at Seton Hill University.
 Laurie holds a Bachelor of Music in Music Ed. and Vocal Performance from West Virginia University, a M.M. in Music Therapy from Temple University, and is currently working on her Ph.D. at Temple University.

-Annette Russell is the Music Department head and Elementary Band Director for Jeannette City Schools and holds her Bachelor of Music from Seton Hill University.
+Annette Russell is recently retired from her position as the Music Department head and Elementary Band Director for Jeannette City Schools and holds her Bachelor of Music from Seton Hill University.

 Low Brass, Horn, Bassoon